hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/access-control/1-user-permissions.md

 ### Column level select

-After filtering out the rows that a user is supposed to acccess, we need to filter out which fields they are allowed to read.
+After filtering out the rows that a user is supposed to access, we need to filter out which fields they are allowed to read.
 Apart from the `password` field, every column in the `users` table is accessible by any authenticated user, since there is no sensitive data that needs to be restricted to only the user.

 ![Users Column permissions](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura-auth/slack-users-select-columns.png)